 Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
 Common causes are cystic fibrosis, immune defects, and recurrent infections, though some cases seem to be idiopathic.
 Symptoms are chronic cough and purulent sputum expectoration; some patients may also have fever and dyspnea.
 Diagnosis is based on history and imaging, usually involving high-resolution CT, though standard chest x-rays may be diagnostic.
-Treatment and prevention of acute exacerbations are with antibiotics, drainage of secretions, and management of complications, such as superinfection and hemoptysis.
+Treatment and prevention of acute exacerbations are with bronchodilators, clearance of secretions, antibiotics, and management of complications, such as hemoptysis and further lung damage due to resistant or opportunistic infections.
 Treatment of underlying disorders is important whenever possible.

 Bronchiectasis is best considered the common end-point of various disorders that cause chronic airway inflammation.
-Bronchiectasis may affect many areas of the lung (diffuse bronchiectasis), or it may appear in only one or two areas (focal bronchiectasis).
+Bronchiectasis may affect many areas of the lung (diffuse bronchiectasis), or it may appear in only 1 or 2 areas (focal bronchiectasis).

 Diffuse bronchiectasis develops most often in patients with genetic, immunologic, or anatomic defects that affect the airways.
 In developed countries, many cases appear initially to be idiopathic, probably partly because onset is so slow that the triggering problem cannot be identified by the time bronchiectasis is recognized.
 With newer, improved genetic and immunologic testing, an increasing number of reports describe finding an etiology in these idiopathic cases after careful, systematic evaluation.

-Cystic fibrosis (CF—see Cystic Fibrosis) is the most common identified cause, and previously undiagnosed CF may account for up to 20% of idiopathic cases.
+Cystic fibrosis (CF) is commonly associated with this condition, and previously undiagnosed CF may account for up to 20% of idiopathic cases.
 Even heterozygous patients, who typically have no clinical manifestations of CF, may have an increased risk of bronchiectasis.

 Immunodeficiencies such as common variable immunodeficiency (CVID) may also lead to diffuse disease, as may rare abnormalities in airway structure.
 Undernutrition and HIV infection also appear to increase risk.

-Congenital defects in mucociliary clearance such as primary ciliary dyskinesia (PCD) syndromes may also be a cause, possibly also explaining some idiopathic cases.
+Congenital defects in mucociliary clearance such as primary ciliary dyskinesia (PCD) syndromes may also be a cause, explaining almost 3% of previously idiopathic cases.

-Allergic bronchopulmonary aspergillosis, a hypersensitivity reaction to Aspergillus spp. (see Allergic Bronchopulmonary Aspergillosis (ABPA)) that occurs most commonly in people with asthma, but sometimes in patients with CF, can cause or contribute to bronchiectasis.
+Allergic bronchopulmonary aspergillosis, a hypersensitivity reaction to Aspergillus spp that occurs most commonly in people with asthma, but sometimes in patients with CF, can cause or contribute to bronchiectasis.

-In developing countries, most cases are probably caused by TB, particularly in patients with impaired immune function due to undernutrition and HIV infection.
+In developing countries, most cases are probably caused by tuberculosis, particularly in patients with impaired immune function due to undernutrition and HIV infection.